Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Weighted Program Semantics

-A mapping $\Sigma \rightarrow \WA^{\infty}(\Sigma)$ is said to exhibit \textbf{bounded weighting}. \end{definition}
+A mapping $\Sigma \rightarrow \WA^\infty(\Sigma)$ is said to exhibit \textbf{bounded weighting}. \end{definition}

 Our notion approximates the operational behavior captured by bounded nondeterminism, which stipulates that a nondeterministic program can only select between finitely many branches at each step of execution.
-Drawing from the definition by Back \cite{back-unbounded} for a powerdomain semantics, this means that running a nondeterministic program must produce a set of outcomes that is either (i) finite or (ii) exhibits nontermination (such that infinite sets of outcomes must be generated by some nonterminating trace).
-The sets $\WA^+(\Sigma)$ and $\WA^{\omega}(\Sigma)$ are the analogue of Back's two cases, respectively; weightings produced by programs must either: \begin{itemize} \item describe a finite set of outcomes (finite support) (that is, be in $\WA^+(\Sigma)$), or; \item maximize the weight on nontermination $\nonterm$ (that is, be in $\WA^{\omega}(\nonterm)$). \end{itemize} This can also be seen as a generalization of the Plotkin powerdomain, which includes all finite sets of states and infinite states that contain $\nonterm$ \cite{plotkin1976powerdomain,s_ondergaard1992non}.
+Drawing from the definition of \citet{back-unbounded} for a powerdomain semantics, this means that running a nondeterministic program must produce a set of outcomes that is either (i) finite or (ii) exhibits nontermination (such that infinite sets of outcomes must be generated by some nonterminating trace).
+The sets $\WA^+(\Sigma)$ and $\WA^\omega(\Sigma)$ are the analogue of Back's two cases, respectively; weightings produced by programs must either: \begin{enumerate} \item Describe a finite set of outcomes (finite support) (that is, be in $\WA^+(\Sigma)$); or \item Maximize the weight on nontermination $\nonterm$ (that is, be in $\WA^\omega(\Sigma)$). \end{enumerate} This can also be seen as a generalization of the Plotkin powerdomain, which includes all finite sets of states and infinite states that contain $\nonterm$ \cite{plotkin1976powerdomain,s_ondergaard1992non}.
 Here, the choice to \textit{maximize} nontermination lies in our approach to tracking the presence of nontermination in weighting functions.
-In particular, we support two semantic paradigms and correspondingly require the semiring of weights $\mathcal{A}$ to belong to one of two classes. \begin{enumerate}[leftmargin=*] \item \textbf{\textit{Conservative Weighting}}: $\mathcal{A}$ is partial and bounded with \textit{non-idempotent} top element $\top$ such that, for all $x \in X/\{0\}$, $x + \top$ and $\top + x$ are not defined.
-So, only $\top + 0 = 0 + \top = \top$.
-In this case, we choose our weighting functions to be drawn from

-Thus, programs under a \textit{conservative weighting} scheme always produce a weighting function of fixed mass $\top$, and this mass is conserved across sequences of programs.
+In particular, we support two semantic paradigms and correspondingly require the semiring of weights $\mathcal{A}$ to belong to one of two classes. \begin{enumerate}[leftmargin=*] \item \textbf{\textit{Conservative Weighting}}: $\mathcal{A}$ is partial and bounded with \textit{non-idempotent} top element $\top$ such that, for all $x \in X\setminus\{\zero\}$, $x + \top$ and $\top + x$ are not defined.
+So, only $\top + \0 = \0 + \top = \top$.
+In this case, we choose our weighting functions to be drawn from $\mathcal{D} \triangleq \{m \in \WA^\infty(\Sigma) \mid |m| = \top \}$.
+Thus, programs under a \textit{conservative weighting} scheme always produce a weighting function of fixed mass $\top$, which is conserved across sequences of programs.
 Examples include probabilistic and deterministic programs, for which the mass of weighting functions is fixed at 1.

 \item \textbf{\textit{Indicative Weighting}}: $\mathcal{A}$ is total and bounded with a \textit{strongly infinite} top element $\top$.
 Since the semiring is total, we can rewrite